Top 10 ERP selection criteria to consider when choosing your solution

 - Post Go Live

 1. The Functional Fit for Your Organization

-This might seem straight forward, but evaluating how the functionality of an ERP software package fits with your business is the most important (and time consuming) aspect in the ERP selection process.
+This might seem straight forward, but evaluating how the functionality of ERP software products and services fit with your business is the most important (and time consuming) aspect in the ERP selection process.
 Finding the best functional fit includes evaluating ERP software, watching ERP demos, and meeting with solution consultants.
 It also includes internal work.
-One of the most helpful things you can do during a selection project is facilitate internal discussions to determine your business requirements for ERP.
+One of the most helpful things you can do during a selection project is facilitate internal discussions to determine your business requirements for ERP and outline the functional areas to address.
 Key questions that can help shape these discussions are: